miguelPerezOntiveros/framework/README.md

 - close submenus on sidebar automatically?
 - hide the plus button when editting?
 Make it into an X when the form is open.
 Animate it?
 - sidebar button should match style of the top navigation button
-- sidebar file should be general, not project specific
 - top bar should never go double-lined
 - I need a better logo
 - Document all php 'require' paths